angadsinghsandhu/Notes/Youtube/Andrej Karpathy/Let's build GPT/notes/README.md

 ### Further Information

+#### NOTE #1

-NOTE: Self-Atention is a communication mechanism.
-Like a directed node with multiple in-edges, where the weighted sum of these edges is attention. this is done in a data-dependent manner i.e. depending on data that is actually present.
+Self-Atention is a communication mechanism.
+Like a directed node with multiple in-edges (each edge has some vector of information), where the weighted sum of these edges is attention. this is done in a data-dependent manner i.e. depending on data that is present in the incomming nodes at that moment.

-NOTE: Attention has no notion of space
+#### NOTE #2

+Attention has no notion of space.
+Attention simply acts over a set of vectors, by defaul these vectors do not cntain their positional data.
+Hence, positional encoding need to be added separately to get generations that are coherent (keep the semantic understanding of the positions of words)

+#### NOTE #3

+All information across the different batches are processed separately.
+Hence, the information in the block of batch 1 does not effect the training of batch 2 or 3 and vice-versa.

+#### NOTE #4

+In the case of language models, we keep a constranint on the data that future tokens do not communicate with tokens from the past.
+But this might not always be the case.
+In many cases, for example, if we want a model that does sentiment analysis or topic modeling.
+Our ==**encoder**== model should take in information from the past and future tokens.

+We have created a ==**decoder**== for our Language Model as it has an autoregressive structure where it is decoding language

+#### NOTE #5

+Attention vs Self-Atention vs Cross-Attention

+When `keys`, `queries` and `values` all come from the same source, it is called ==**Self-Attention**==.

+For a case where `queries` come from the same source but the `keys` and `values` come from different external sources (encoder blocks) this type of attention is called ==**Cross-Attention**==

+#### NOTE #6

+`"Scaled"` Attention is when we divide our weights (`wei`) by the root of the `head_size` as a normalization operation.
+This is to make the `wei` matix have unit variance and 0 mean calulated from input matrices that are of unit variance and 0 mean themselves, such as `Q` (queries) and `K` (keys).

+This is important as `wei` is given as input to a `Softmax` funcion, which converges to `one-hot vectors` (array with a single 1 and all other fields as 0) if the input array does not have diffused values (having very positive and very negative (sharpened) values).

+This normalization would help the model from getting extremly peaky.

+### Creating self attention Block

+lorem ipsum

 ## Conclusions